fdeblasio/pokeemerald-expansion/README.md

 - Improve text speed
 - Get all the weird Mauville men at once?

-Maybe do one run-through of small updates and then add in new items/TMs in a second runthrough?
+- Maybe do one run-through of small updates and then add in new items/updated teams in a second runthrough?
+    - When doing new savefile, remove `u32 tmShopFlags[4];` from include/global.h

 ## Future Hacks
 Once this base is done, potential hacks that can be built on top of it